-In May of this year, I turned 40.
+In May of this year, I hit the big 4-0.
 Yikes!
-I probably would have been a bit bummed about it save for the fact that the two very important people who brought me into the world (thus enabling me to see this day) flew over to Singapore to be with me ๐
+I probably would have been a bit more rattled about it save for the fact that the two very important people who brought me into the world i.e. my parents, flew to Singapore to be with me ๐

-My parents landed in Singapore the day before my milestone birthday.
-They were our first overseas visitors in the three isolating years that we were shut off from the rest of the world as the pandemic cast its shadow over travel and social interactions.
-That made their visit all the more eagerly anticipated.
+My mom and dad landed in Singapore the day before my milestone birthday.
+They were our first overseas visitors in the three isolating years that we were shut off from the rest of the world as the Covid-19 pandemic raged on, casting a gloomy shadow over social interactions and travel.
+After all that time apart, just being together again felt like the biggest gift!

 You know something interesting about birthdays in my family?
 The previous day of my birthday is my brother's birthday and the day after my birthday is my father's birthday.
 It is three consecutive days of celebration which makes the first week of May rather special for us.

-On my birthday this year, both my Dad and I cut our guava-lychee (his and mine favourite flavours combined) birthday cake together and it turned into an intimate celebration and special memory for both of us ๐
+On my birthday this year, my dad and I cut a guava-lychee (his and mine favourite flavours combined) cake together.
+The shared celebration turned into a special memory for both of us ๐

-I wasn't able to take as many days off work as I would have liked as I had to finish several experiments over at my lab for an important deadline that was fast approaching.
-I did manage to take two days off which we made use of judiciously by devoting one day to some much-needed retail therapy and dining out at a nice restaurant and another for a family day trip.
+I wasn't able to take as many days off work as I would have liked to beause of a looming experimental deadline.
+I did manage to take a break for two days which we made full use of by devoting one day to some much-needed retail therapy followed by dining at a fancy restaurant and another for a family day trip.

-The last time my husband and I had been to St John's Island was way back in 2006, the year we arrived in Singapore as a newly married couple.
-One of my husband's friend happened to be visiting and we had taken him to St John's and Kusu Island.
-The memories were hazy and I really wanted to relive them with the kids.
-And considering my parents have already been to every imaginable tourist spot in Singapore, we didn't have that many options left ๐
+The last time my husband visited St John's Island was way back in 2006; the year we arrived in Singapore as a newly married couple.
+One of my husband's friends was staying with us and we had taken him to St John's and Kusu Island.
+The memories are hazy, and I really wanted to relive them with the kids in tow this time.
+And considering my parents had already been to every single tourist spot in Singapore, we didn't have that many options left ๐

 We drove to Marina South Pier.
 The ferries to Lazarus Island (via St John’s Island) depart from Marina South Pier a few times daily.
 Depending on the ferry company, you can island hop between St. John Island, Lazarus Island, Kusu Island and Sisters’ Island.

-Even though we had gotten ready in good time and left home on schedule that morning, we got delayed in traffic and having parked at the Marina Bay Cruise Centre which happened to be a longish walk away, we unfortunately just missed the ferry that we had originally planned for.
-We had to wait a while to take the next one ๐
+Even though we had gotten ready in good time and left home on schedule that morning, we got stuck in traffic.
+Having parked at the Marina Bay Cruise Centre which happened to be a rather long walk away, we unfortunately just missed the ferry that we had originally intended to take.
+We had to wait a while for the next one ๐

 Our ferry had two levels.
-The bottom cabin is closed and has plenty of comfortable seating.
-We however opted for open grassy roof deck that has comparatively lesser seating but is a much better spot to enjoy the panoramic views and breeze (provided you are prepared to withstand the scorching heat).
+The bottom cabin was enclosed and had plenty of comfortable seating.
+We opted for the open grassy roof deck that had comparatively lesser seating but turned out to be a much better spot to enjoy the panoramic views and breeze (provided you are prepared to withstand the scorching heat!).

 I find being surrounded by sprawling calypso blue sea very soothing.
 Don't you agree?